pasciaks/lostwords-org-library/README.md

 # Word search Puzzle Maker

-### Function to create square word search puzzle.
+### Javascript library/function that will create a SQUARE word search puzzle.

 Note: This code is from many years ago and just being added to npm and the related Github repository as a way to establish a growing, improved code base.

-The goal will be to class base this source code, apply typescript and perhaps adapt the current 'random' algorithm to create the word search data with priorities to include:
+The goal might be to Class base this source code, apply typescript and perhaps adapt the current 'random' algorithm to create the word search data for use with other programming languages as well as improved algorithms.
+Additionally, efforts may include creating example applications/websites that make use of the library.

-- Planned List of Priorities
-  - Adapt for other languages.
-    - JAVA
-    - C#
-    - Python
-  - Improve algorithm for non random, depth-first-search, flood-fill type algorithm implementations.
-  - Establish example web and other applications in variety of frameworks that use this generation library.

 ---